MetaMask/metamask-improvement-proposals/MIPs/mip-2.md

   - `token_address`: The address of the source token.
   - `chainId`: The chain ID on hexadecimal format where the source token resides.
-  - `amount`: The amount on hexadecimal format of source token to be swapped.
+  - `amount`: The amount on wei and hexadecimal format of source token to be swapped.

 - `to`: An object containing details about the destination token.
 It should include: